 Here at Melio, we use a combination of learning approaches to benefit students of all different learning styles and abilities.

-For example, in our Academic Programmes, students will learn in small online classes where they can join in on discussions and learn new material from their tutor (reading, writing, and auditory).
+For example, in our Online Courses, students will learn in small online classes where they can join in on discussions and learn new material from their tutor (reading, writing, and auditory).

 But, there are also quizzes, mini-tests, and independent study assignments issued to each student too (kinaesthetic), where they can work on a project of their own for the end of their online course to demonstrate what they have learned during the two weeks.